ijvitaga/videogamesfrontend/README.md

 2. React
 3. Heroku
 4. Github

-# Unsolved Problems
+#  Road Blocks

-1. Editing a video game in the website as opposed to in POSTMAN.

-2. I keep getting an error when pulling the JSON data to the website from the array of video games.
+1. I keep getting an error when pulling the JSON data to the website from the array of video games.
 Sometimes the app works and sometimes it doesn't.
 To make it work I have to change line 101 in App.js from:

 {games.games.length > 0 ? loaded() : <h2>There are no Video Games</h2>}